5 Maine Beach Towns That Feel Better Before Peak Season

 • Perkins Cove still feels like a real working village, not just a backdrop for Instagram.

-• You can actually walk Marginal Way without dodging elbows (or stroller traffic).
+• You can actually walk Marginal Way at your own pace.

-• Restaurants are open, and you might even get a table without pulling out the bribery snacks.
+• Restaurants are open, and you might even get a table without a wait.

 • Grab breakfast at The Greenery before heading out for a full day of beach walks and tide pool peeking.